gchandra10/gitbooks-dataeng-with-rust/src/chapter4/complex-datatypes/structs.md

 #### Using Associated Function

-Functions inside the impl block that do not take "self" as a parameter.&#x20;
+Functions inside the impl block that do not take "self" as a parameter.

 ```rust
 #[derive(Debug, Clone)]
 struct Students {
     id: i32,